Video editing: Linear editing

 Improvements in quality and economy, and the invention of the flying erase-head, allowed new video and audio material to be recorded over the material already present on an existing magnetic tape.
 This was introduced into the linear editing technique.
-If a scene closer to the beginning of the video tape needed to be changed in length, all later scenes would need to be recorded onto the video tape again in sequence.
+If a scene closer to the beginning of the videotape needed to be changed in length, all later scenes would need to be recorded onto the videotape again in sequence.

 In addition, sources could be played back simultaneously through a vision mixer (video switcher) to create more complex transitions between scenes.
 A popular 1970-80s system for creating these transitions was the U-matic equipment (named for the U-shaped tape path).
 That system used two tape players and one tape recorder, and edits were done by automatically having the machines back up, then speed up together simultaneously, so that the edit didn't roll or glitch.
 Later, in the 1980-90's came the smaller beta equipment (named for the B-shaped tape path), and more complex controllers, some of which did the synchronizing electronically.

 Non-linear editing

-Non-linear editing (NLE) was first introduced in the 1970s with the CMX 600, which allowed editors to modify and edit the pieces of footage to be moved and placed in an alternate timeline and preserving the original footage, the ability to work on any segment in the video in any order.
-In 1984, the invention of the Editdroid created by LucasFilm allowed editors a computerized editing system that stored large quantities of high definition footage.
+Non-linear editing (NLE) was first introduced in the 1970s with the CMX 600, which allowed editors to modify and edit the pieces of footage to be moved and placed in an alternate timeline, preserving the original footage, and the ability to work on any segment in the video in any order.
+In 1984, the invention of the Editdroid created by LucasFilm allowed editors a computerized editing system that stored large quantities of high-definition footage.